koriym/Koriym.DevPdoStatement/README.md

 [[Japanese](README.ja.md)]

+How do you detect slow SQL execution or query execution that is not properly indexed?

-[koriym/dev-pdo-statement](https://packagist.org/packages/koriym/dev-pdo-statement) log following information to help your sql inspection.
+[koriym/dev-pdo-statement](https://packagist.org/packages/koriym/dev-pdo-statement) records the following information to improve SQL queries and database operations.

- * Query excution time.
+ * Query execution time.
- * Final SQL query with parameter values interpolated into it from prepared statement.
+ * SQL synthesizing prepared statements and bound values
- * The result of `EXPLAIN` query.
+ * Execution result of `EXPLAIN`
- * The result of `SHOW WARNINGS` query.
+ * Execution result of `SHOW WARNINGS`.

 ## Install